Double Parton Scattering Effects on the Measurement of the W-Boson Mass: Introduction

-In data analyses, the MPI effects are considered in the MC simulation codes through the UE and DPS tunes.
+In current data analyses, the MPI effects are considered in the MC simulation codes through the UE and DPS tunes.
 Nonetheless, as per the CMS CP5 tune~\cite{CMS:2019csb}, the UE description does not match the experimental data for leading jets with transverse momenta larger than $5~\mbox{GeV}$.
-This suggests the need for the DPS tune when $p_{\mathrm{T}}$ of leading jets exceeds a threshold of $p_{\mathrm{T},\mbox{ cut}}^{\mbox{ DPS}}\gtrsim5~\mbox{GeV}$.
-Notice that all the thresholds used in experiments are higher than 30~GeV~\cite{CMS:2021lxi}.
-Ergo, neither the UE nor DPS tune has effectively been used to describe the events with $p_{\mathrm{T}}^j\sim5-30$~GeV.
+This suggests the need for the DPS tune when $p_{\mathrm{T}}$ of leading jets exceeds a threshold of $p_{\mathrm{T},\mbox{ cut}}^{\mbox{ DPS}}\gtrsim5~\mbox{GeV}$, where $p_{\mathrm{T},\mbox{ cut}}^{\mbox{ DPS}}$ actually sets a lower limit on $p_{\mathrm{T}}$ of leading jets in the DPS events.
+Notice that all the thresholds used in experiments are higher than 20~GeV~\cite{ATLAS:2013aph,CMS:2013huw,ATLAS:2016rnd}.
+Ergo, neither the UE nor DPS tune effectively describes the events with jet transverse momentum $p_{\mathrm{T}}^j\sim5-20$~GeV, indicating the threshold of $p_{\mathrm{T},\mbox{ cut}}^{\mbox{ DPS}}\sim5-20$~GeV between the two tunes.
 However, these semi-hard events may have significant influence on measuring inclusive cross sections and missing transverse momenta~\cite{Pumplin:1997ix}.
-Therefore, it is important to find ways to probe the DPS effects in $\sim5-30$~GeV $p_{\mathrm{T}}$-regions, especially at lower intensity colliders like the Tevatron.
+Given the high-pile-up environment of the LHC, these effects from DPS are less likely compared to the defunct Tevatron.
+Therefore, it is important to find ways to probe the DPS effects in $\sim5-20$~GeV $p_{\mathrm{T}}$-regions, especially at lower intensity colliders like the Tevatron.